abdelaziz-mahdy/flutter_meedu_videoplayer/README.md

 ## Used meedu player as a base and added (also fixed some errors)
-- swipe to increse and decrease volume
+- swipe to increase and decrease volume
 - swipe to seek
 - integrated wake lock in the code